 Corns are toughened, thickened layers of skin formed as a reaction to recurring pressure and friction on the area.
 They usually develop on the hands and feet.
 Calluses are more significant, tougher versions of corns.
-Smaller corns that don’t cause pain and don’t interfere with wearing shoes, walking, or routine activities may not require any treatment.
+Smaller corns that don’t cause pain or interfere with wearing shoes, walking, or routine activities may not require any treatment.
 If a corn is causing discomfort, it may need to be removed.
-We do Queens and Brooklyn corn removal as well as in-office Manhattan corn removal with virtually no healing time.
+We do Queens and Brooklyn corn removal and in-office Manhattan corn removal with virtually no healing time.

 Symptoms of corns on the feet include:

 - Rough, thickened, skin, often in an irregular circle